 Choose Accessible Learning Content (CALC)

-- How do the course format that you choose and the course content support accessibility or limit accessibility?
+- How does the course format that you choose and the course content support accessibility or limit accessibility?

 - Visual disabilities?